aubhona/TimeManager/README.md

 - iCloud synchronization

 ## Installation
-Download from the App Store.
-Requires iOS 15.0 or later.
+Tilt the project to yourself and run it through xcode.
+Requires iOS 17.0 or later.

 ## Usage
 Open the app and start adding your tasks.
 You can edit or delete tasks as needed.